gaps-closure/xdcomms-dma/README.md

 XDCLOGLEVEL      Debug logs level (0=TRACE, 1=DEBUG, 2=INFO)
 ```

-Example of these environmental variables are given below for the:
+Examples of the use of these environmental variables are given below for the:

 - [Test Application](#running-the-test-application)
 - [WEBSRV Application](#running-the-websrv-application)